sugar free diabetic friendly broken glass cake

 IMPORTANT – MAKE AHEAD

-AHEAD OF TIME Make the three jello packages and pour each one into a shallow dish and chill until firm.
+AHEAD OF TIME Make the three jello packages, pour each one into a shallow dish and chill until firm.
 You will be cubing them, once they are firm, so a shallow baking dish works the best.
 I used glass pie plates, but as long as they are shallow and allow you to cube the jello, any shallow dish will work well.

-Recipe for Low-Calorie Broken glass cake
+Recipe for Low-Calorie Broken Glass Cake

 low-calorie broken glass cake